Contact for assistance

 When women leave a violent relationship, they are often burdened with a complex tangle of legal and practical issues.
 This can include intersecting issues of family law, child support, child protection, debt, injuries compensation, criminal proceedings, tenancy, business and employment issues.
 This tangle of legal issues can create a serious risk of homelessness, and requires targeted coordinated legal and support services for resolution to provide a foundation for safe secure housing and a fresh start.

-For a complete snapshot of the Safe as Houses program and to see the profound impact it has already had on the lives of vulnerable women and children, download the Safe as Houses Evaluation Snapshot from the School of Population and Global Health at UWA.
+For a snapshot of the Safe as Houses program and to see the profound impact it has already had on the lives of vulnerable women and children, download the Safe as Houses Evaluation Snapshot from the School of Population and Global Health at UWA.
+See the Outcomes section for the full evaluation report.

 Safe as Houses proactively targets services in order to secure accommodation for those that are homeless while keeping others safely housed.
 Currently a woman affected by family and domestic violence would need to seek out a variety of services for help with legal and practical issues.
 That requires her to tell her story multiple times – each at an emotional and psychological cost.
 It also means support is fractured as services are delivered without coordination.